foodieindianmom/blog/_posts/2020-04-02-curd-mirchi.md

 title:  "Curd Chilli"
 short_title:  "Curd Chilli"
 slug: curd_chilli
+description: "Dahi Mirchi is a mouthwatering Maharashtrian recipe, served as a side dish in any indian thali.
+Dahi Mirchi enhances the taste of food items served in thali.
+This Curd chilli is prepared by using curd, green chillies and various other indian spices.This recipe is so easy to make and delicious to eat."
 author: Parul
 tags: curd chilli Dahi Mirchi Stuffed curd chillies moru miris sandgi mirchi sundried curd chillies taste enhancer indian thali chatpati spicy curd chillies store in air tight container shell life is 6 months Spicy Dahi mirchi fried dried curd chillies foodyindianmom
 date:   2020-04-02 22:25:23 +0530